nojronatron/java-code-challenges/docs/readme-graphs.md

 1. Push the root node into a Stack.
 2. Mark the root node as Visited.
-3. Enter an iteration so long as the Stack is not empty.
+3. Enter an iterator and do the following while the Stack is not empty.
 4. Pop the top Node off the Stack.
-5. If a Neighbor hasn't been visited, Push it onto the Stack and mark it as Visited.
+5. If the node's Neighbor has not been visited, push it onto the Stack and mark it as visited.
 6. Repeat until the Stack is empty.

 Pseudocode: